dnlflores/poke-up/README.md

 ![](https://github.com/dnlflores/poke-up/blob/main/res/CreateAndAddToList.gif)

-You can create lists to store your favorite items on PokéUp, or ones that you plan to purchase late.
+You can create lists to store your favorite items on PokéUp, or ones that you plan to purchase later.
+Give it a name and you can choose an image to represent what this list will be about.

 ### Navigating Between Posts